 English musician Paul Wheatcroft, previously signed to Big Life/Polygram and published by Universal Music Publishing, toured the UK & Europe with TV appearances and some chart success with the band Ashley & Jackson.
 Band was part of the ‘Madchester’ scene in the 1990s and band members/crew included members of A Certain Ratio, Happy Mondays, New Order.
-Played the Cities In The Park festival with a lineup which also included Bill Nelson and Denise Johnson.
-Also toured with Inspiral Carpets, James and Brand New Heavies, plus gigs with Jamiroquai, Public Enemy and Adamski/Seal.
-Quit the music industry to form a film company and label TalkingHead TV, which won a Royal Televison Society award and Best International Documentary in 2018 for 'They Shall Not Grow Old.’
+Played the Cities In The Park festival with a lineup which also included Bill Nelson (BeBop Deluxe) and Denise Johnson (Primal Scream.)
+Toured with Jamiroquai, Brand New Heavies, Public Enemy and Adamski/Seal.
+Paul has also worked with an eclectic collection of musicians including Richard H. Kirk, Gerard Presencer, Jako Peake and was managed by now-Island Records US supremo Darcus Beese (later manager of Amy Winehouse.)
+Paul was Darcus’ first signing for Big Life.
+After a turbulent 2000s he quit the music industry to form a film company and label TalkingHead TV, which won a Royal Television Society award and Best International Documentary in 2018 for 'They Shall Not Grow Old.’

-The pseudonym Hakim Jamal has a complicated history.
-It was adopted by American activist Allen Donaldson, who was a cousin of Malcolm X and later became an associate of Michael X. Hakim Abdullah Jamal (March 28, 1931 – May 1, 1973) wrote From the Dead Level, a memoir of his life and memories of Malcolm X. Jamal was a ladies’ man as well as a political animal and he became romantically involved with several high-profile stars of the time, notably the great film actress Jean Seberg.
-Paul originally hooked up with an individual purporting to be Hakim Jamal on an online civil rights forum.
-Around a year later, this man was later discovered to be an imposter.
-Paul decided to carry on using the name.
+The pseudonym Hakim Jamal was first adopted by American activist Allen Donaldson, who was a cousin of Malcolm X and later became an associate of Michael X. Hakim Abdullah Jamal (March 28, 1931 – May 1, 1973) wrote From the Dead Level, a memoir of his life and memories of Malcolm X. Jamal was a ladies’ man as well as a political animal and he became romantically involved with several high-profile stars of the time, notably the great film actress Jean Seberg.
+Paul adopted the name for recording purposes in 2019.
+The black struggle is a major issue in Hakim’s work as you will see.

 The idea for the first album ’Not Too Busy To Hate’ came partly from accidental timing (the BLM movement coming to prominence in the first part of 2020) and also because Paul has long been inspired by black artists who took on social themes (e.g Gil Scott-Heron, Curtis Mayfield, Marvin Gaye.)
 The album is grounded in the style of those artists.
-Paul had written and recorded some tracks in previous years and added new ones as the theme developed, the lyrics in particular being reflective of current issues and news stories.
-The title is a Black Panthers slogan. https://soundcloud.com/paul-wheatcroft/sets/hakim-jamal-not-too-busy-to
+Paul had written and recorded some tracks in previous years and added new ones as the theme developed, the lyrics in particular being reflective of contemporary issues and news stories.
+The title is a Black Panthers slogan.
+Standout jazz tracks, probably ‘Weary Blues,’ inspired by the poetry of Langston Hughes, and ’10 Point Program’ featuring the words of Bobby Seale.
+Also ’Shoulda Been There,’ a kind of Chi-Lites for the millennium, recorded in 1994 with the help of the Stereo MCs. https://soundcloud.com/paul-wheatcroft/sets/hakim-jamal-not-too-busy-to